 You might feel tempted to take off the lid of your septic tank if it doesn’t have one.
 This is possible, but it can be dangerous.
 Too much air can cause the tank to explode and can even kill the bacteria.
 This is why it’s important to make sure you only dump into the right side.
 The side that separates the solids from the wastewater, or the closest to your house, is the best to dump in.
 You can’t use an access port to drain RV wastewater continuously.

 You need to be careful when connecting your RV to the septic tank.
 You should not dump too many chemicals down your drains.
 Even septic tank cleaners can kill the natural bacteria.
 They will not make your system cleaner for longer periods of time.

 You must not overload the system.
 The system will push out wastewater as it is added to the system.
 Sludge that is too large can build up in the leach lines, clogging the system.
 If you use RV plumbing often, be prepared to have your system cleaned more frequently.
 This will prevent future problems.

 An RV can be used as a guesthouse, which offers privacy and additional space.
 This is a great way to increase functionality by connecting it to your septic tank.
 You can add living space to your tank by connecting your RV correctly and not overloading it.

 This post was written by Tanner Brown.
 Tanner is the Owner and operator of Greenbar Excavation.
 Greenbar Excavation is a fully licensed, insured, and accredited Excavation company based in Prineville, Oregon.
-Greenbar Excavation is one of the top companies for Septic pumping Bend Oregon.
+Greenbar Excavation is one of the top companies for septic pumping demorest ga.
 Don’t look further, go with the company with your best interest in mind!